 2. Brinks Home Nest Secure

-Best budget home security system
+Best home security system for those on a budget

 Key Specs: Base package includes 2 entry sensors, 2 motion sensors, keypad, 2 key fobs | Additional options: entry & motion sensors, siren, key fobs | Smart Home Support: Nest, Google Assistant | Monitoring Contract: month to month | Monitoring fee: $29.99 per month